TheGreyGhost/MinecraftByExample/README.md

   - [MBE60][60] - send network messages between client and server

 ### Configuration GUI
-  - [MBE70][70] - configuration file linked to the "mod options" button GUI on the mods list screen
+  - [MBE70][70] - NOT WORKING YET - configuration file linked to the "mod options" button GUI on the mods list screen

 ### Testing tools
   - [MBE75][75] - a tool to help you automate testing of your classes in-game.